Arkham Asylum: A Serious House on Serious Earth: Collected editions

 Arkham Asylum was published in hardcover (ISBN 093028948X) and trade paperback (ISBN 0930289560) in 1989, the same year of Tim Burton's Batman film being released.
 Both Warner Books (ISBN 0446391891) and Titan Books (ISBN 1852862807) also published trade paperbacks in 1990.

 The 15th anniversary edition was published in hardcover (ISBN 1401204244) and trade paperback (ISBN 1401204252) in 2004.
 This edition contains a brief biography of both Morrison and McKean, credits to those who involved in producing the first edition of the graphic novel, the annotated script, Morrison's personal thumbnail layouts, and an afterword by editor Karen Berger as bonus materials.

 The 25th anniversary edition was published in hardcover (ISBN 1401251250) and trade paperback (ISBN 1401251242) in 2014.
-New bonus materials are Morrison's 2 page synopsis, some extras in the Morrison's thumbnail layouts, and a gallery of McKean's rough sketches and original promotion art back in the 90s.
+New bonus materials are Morrison's two-page synopsis, some extras in the Morrison's thumbnail layouts, and a gallery of McKean's rough sketches and original promotion art back in the 90s.

 The absolute edition (ISBN 1401294200) was published in 2019 with McKean involved in designing the book.
 For this edition, McKean took the opportunity to change the colour of Joker's dialogues in the entire story from red and white back to wine red because this was what he always wanted back in the days, but somehow the design was changed in the post-production of the first edition.
-Majority of the bonus materials printed in the 15th and 25th anniversary editions are also presented in this book.
+The majority of the bonus materials printed in the 15th and 25th anniversary editions are also presented in this book.
 New additions to this book are McKean's detailed description of how he designed this book and a few extras of the artist's rough sketches and promotion art.
 The trade paperback known as new edition (ISBN 1779504330) was published in 2020 under the banner of DC Black Label.

 The hardcover deluxe edition (ISBN 1779513178) was published in 2021.
-This edition reuses the story pages from the absolute edition; the colour of Joker's dialogues in the entire story are all evidently changed into wine red.
+This edition reuses the story pages from the absolute edition; the colour of Joker's dialogue is changed to wine red.
 The design of the book and bonus material pages offered in this edition retain the same format as the 25th anniversary edition.